dimfeld/perceive/README.md

 Perceive is a side project which I started to become more familiar with ML embeddings and semantic search.
 It has the ability to import browser history and filesystem sources, and index them for searching.

+This project was a nice proof of concept, but is on hold indefinitely.
+Much of the work involved here will be reused for my new [mAIven](https://github.com/dimfeld/maiven) project.

 ![Screenshot](./perceive-screenshot-small.jpeg)

 ## Features